 Call our Century City, LA Office at (310) 692-8510 or use our contact form to schedule a free, confidential consultation.
 We serve clients throughout Los Angeles County.
 From Beverly Hills, Santa Monica, Pasadena, West Hollywood, Glendale, Burbank, Culver City and beyond, we got you covered.
 Same-day appointments are available.

 Yes.
-Postnuptial agreements are legally recognised in California under Family Code §721.
+Postnuptial agreements are legally recognized in California under Family Code §721.
 However, they are subject to a heightened standard of review because married spouses owe each other a fiduciary duty of good faith.
-To be enforceable, the agreement must be in writing, signed by both spouses, notarised, voluntary, and supported by full financial disclosure from both parties.
+To be enforceable, the agreement must be in writing, signed by both spouses, notarized, voluntary, and supported by full financial disclosure from both parties.
 The Los Angeles Superior Court, Family Law Division will examine these agreements carefully, which is why working with an experienced LA postnup attorney is essential.

 Yes, and this is one of the most important uses of a postnup for LA entrepreneurs, entertainment professionals, and business owners.
 Under California community property law, the value your business gains during marriage may be subject to a 50/50 split unless it’s addressed in a written agreement.
 A properly drafted postnuptial agreement can designate your business (or its growth) as your separate property, protecting it from community property claims in the event of divorce.
 Our attorneys handle business-protection postnups regularly for clients across Beverly Hills, Century City, and the San Fernando Valley.